Updated: Sep 10, 2021

 He lit another cigarette with the butt before stubbing it in the ashtray.
+Blue smoke rose gently.
 I smiled sweetly.

-Everyone in our marginal world has stained teeth, panda eyes, and liver-coloured smudges on the lips.
-They are marks of our low-lifestyle.
+Everyone in our marginal world has stained teeth, panda eyes, and liver-coloured smudges on the lips — standard marks of low-lifers.
 But Kit’s teeth are sparkling white despite two packs of cigarettes a day.
 His lips are red and plump and fresh looking though he does have dark circles around his eyes.
 I loved kissing them, probably still do if we ever kissed again.
 You see, I only sell parts of my body, parts that good girls regard as sacred and untouchable.
 But I never kiss my clients — not the mouth-to-mouth kind with tongues crossing anyways.
 Kissing is a big deal to most of us working girls.
 If we kissed someone — trouble.
-I kissed Kit Zai the third time we slept together, after he had brought me my first bouquet, and given me my first orgasm ever.
+I kissed Kit Zai the third time we slept together, after he had brought me my first bouquet, and given me my first orgasm ever, in lieu of cash.
 Look at the trouble we’re in.

-He was born to break hearts: handsome, tall, strong, boyish, cheerful and pleasant, savagely scary if pushed.
+He was born to break hearts: handsome, tall, strong, boyish, cheerful, funny, but savagely scary if pushed.
 I’d heard about him before, so I can’t say I wasn’t warned.
 Let’s say he’s quite popular with the girls.
 But in our business, you don’t believe anything you hear, not even if it comes from your own mouth.
 Plus, what do you expect?
 If all the guys are like him, prostitution would suffer.
 Many of us would be doing it for free.

-Before Kit, a fuck was a fuck to me, no such thing as good or bad.
+Before Kit, a fuck was just a fuck, no such thing as good or bad.

 Well, good old days.